cortexlabs/cortex/docs/quick-start.md

 #### Define aggregates

 Aggregates are computations that require processing a full column of data.
 We want to normalize the numeric columns, so we need mean and standard deviation values for each numeric column.
 We also need a mapping of strings to integers for the label column.
-Cortex has `mean`, `stddev`, and `index_string` aggregators out of the box.
+Here we use the built-in `mean`, `stddev`, and `index_string` aggregators.

 Add to `app.yaml`: